-West Kent Quakers meets the 'public benefit' requirement of charities legislation, not only by the advancement of religion but also in other ways - for example, by our support for community activities and by working to meet the need s of disadvantaged individuals and groups, as demonstrated by the activities and achievements shown in Section 3.
-Most meetings now donate annually to Britain Yearly Meeting.
+West Kent Quakers meets the 'public benefit' requirement of charities legislation, not only by the advancement of religion but also in other ways - for example, by our support for community activities and by working to meet the needs of disadvantaged individuals and groups, as demonstrated by the activities and achievements shown in Section 3.
+Most Meetings now donate annually to Britain Yearly Meeting.
+Cross-county Zoom meetings have served to unite both West and East Kent Quakers in a sense of 'common cause'.
+Shared policies and administration support has proved a boon.